valancej/plugins/plugins/anchore/README.md

 - Codefresh subscription
 - Running Anchore Engine service

-## Usage

-In this example, we will scan an image built by Codefresh.
-Depending on the result of the Anchore policy evaluation, we will choose to push the image to Dockerhub or not.

 ### Reference

 - Example `codefresh.yml`: https://raw.githubusercontent.com/valancej/plugins/master/plugins/anchore/codefresh.yml
 - Github repo containing Dockerfile: https://github.com/valancej/node_critical_fail
 - Anchore Documentation: https://anchore.freshdesk.com/support/home
 - Anchore CLI Image: https://hub.docker.com/r/anchore/engine-cli/

+## Example

+In this example, we will scan an image built by Codefresh.
+Depending on the result of the Anchore policy evaluation, we will choose to push the image to Dockerhub or not.

 ### Setup